bygui86/k8s-jx-workshop/README.md

 # End-to-End Continuous Delivery on Kubernetes - Preliminary steps

-We are looking forward to work with you at the [Workshop Tage 2018][workshop-tage] at the ETH Zurich!
+We are looking forward to working with you at the [Workshop Tage 2018][workshop-tage] at the ETH Zurich!

-## Required accounts
+## 1. Required accounts

 First of all we need a couple of **FREE** accounts: